pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 This stability advantage is critical for production systems where predictable behavior matters more than occasional high performance.
 Just as effective engineers learn to balance careful analysis with decisive action, effective thought engineering requires accounting for the variability that overthinking introduces.
 Our framework offers a principled alternative: let models reason naturally first, then assess their confidence post prediction to determine if additional context is needed.
 As LLMs continue advancing, I expect this pattern to strengthen—future models will exhibit even better confidence calibration, making automated refinement reliable strategy for high-stakes reasoning tasks requiring both accuracy and self-awareness.

+## **The Critical Importance of NOINFO Classification**

+Among the three classification outcomes, **NOINFO F1 score emerges as the most critical metric for evaluating confidence-aware reasoning**.
+This is not merely a class-balance consideration—it directly measures whether models **can classify that they do not have enough context and are aware of the situation**.
+Our threshold optimization framework intentionally converts low-confidence SUPPORT and CONTRADICT predictions to NOINFO, meaning that NOINFO F1 captures both: (1) the model's ability to recognize when retrieved evidence is genuinely insufficient, and (2) the filtering effect of confidence-based thresholding that prevents overconfident misclassifications.

+In this light, the performance gap becomes striking: gpt-5 with automated confidence refinement achieves 0.793 NOINFO F1, outperforming naive (0.774) and overthinking (0.747).
+This 4.6-point improvement over overthinking demonstrates that recent models have developed genuine metacognitive ability—they can assess evidence quality post-retrieval and accurately determine sufficiency.
+Contrast this with older models: o3's naive approach dominates NOINFO (0.786), while automated refinement underperforms (0.733), suggesting earlier architectures lacked reliable confidence calibration.
+The trend is clear: **as models advance, their NOINFO performance under automated confidence refinement or OVERTHINKING improves relative to baseline strategies**, validating that self-awareness in thought processes is not just emerging—it's becoming measurable, tunable, and deployable for real-world applications where admitting uncertainty is as valuable as providing answers.

+For now, ~5% is a low lift.
+As time progresses, we *should* expect to see this increase.
+If anything, I hope that a lot of these research oriented labs such as OpenAI, Deepmind, Anthropic etc. begin to focus on what we're calling self-awareness.

 # References